4 Eerie parasitic plants and where to find them

 Monotropa uniflora

-Indian pipe (Monotropa uniflora) is one of the most unique parasites in our area.
+Ghost pipe (Monotropa uniflora) is one of the most unique parasites in our area.
 Rather than feeding directly on other plants, it feeds on a kind of fungi that itself feeds on certain kinds of trees.
 (The relationship between the fungi and the trees is technically mycorrhizal, not parasitic – but that’s a topic for another time).
-Look for Indian pipe at Anderson Woods, Dune Pines, Lake Breeze and other nature preserves with mature forests.
+Look for ghost pipe at Anderson Woods, Dune Pines, Lake Breeze and other nature preserves with mature forests.

 Dodders